Home > Our Work > Policy team >

-The Scottish Government is currently consulting the public on a proposed new law aiming to end conversion practices in Scotland – the deadline for responding to the consultation is Tuesday April 2nd 2024.
+The Scottish Government was consulting the public on a proposed new law aiming to end conversion practices in Scotland – the deadline for responding to the consultation was midnight on the night of Tuesday April 2nd 2024.
 See below for more information on how you can respond.

 It is vital that as many LGBTQA+ people as possible respond to this, as well as our friends, family and allies, so we can ensure protection for our community from these harmful practices in the future.